aws-samples/amazon-transcribe-live-call-analytics/lca-chimevc-stack/asterisk-test-scripts/README.md

 ```

-### Download files to root folder
+### Download files to root folder of Asterisk EC2 instance

-1. Copy the recordings from this git repo into `/root/recordings/`.
+1. Unzip and copy the recordings from the /recordings folder to into `/root/recordings/`.
 2. Copy `call_2hr_test.sh`, `call_test.sh`, and `conc_call_test.sh` into `/root`
-3. Copy all the recordings that end with `_agent.wav` into `/var/lib/asterisk/sounds/en/`
+3. Copy all the recordings also into `/var/lib/asterisk/sounds/en/`

 ### Edit the shell scripts